StorefrontCloud/help-storefrontcloud-io/docs/guide/cli-tool/command-cp.md

 node scripts/cli.js cp api:var/catalog.json catalog-copy.json
 ```

-This command will copy the `var/catalog.json` file from the container with the role `api` to local file named `catalog-copy.json`.
+This command will copy the `var/catalog.json` file from the container with the role `api` to a local file named `catalog-copy.json`.
 You can do the reverse operation (uploading the local file) with the following command:

 ```
 node scripts/cli.js cp catalog-copy.json api:var/catalog.json